 - They are too busy to write the speech.

 Whether public speaking excites you or terrifies you, whether you are a novice or an old pro, we can write your speech.

 Speakers hire ghostwriters when they are not good at writing.

 The most obvious reason to hire a speechwriter is if you are not good at writing.
-And that is an excellent reason.
+That is an excellent reason.
 You have been asked to speak because you are an expert at something.
 Unless you are speaking at a writers conference, you were probably not chosen for your writing expertise.